admiralorbiter/azul-analysis-tool/docs/DEVELOPMENT_PRIORITIES.md

 **Status**: **Active Development** 🚧

 The project has successfully completed the Move Quality Assessment system with real data integration and alternative move analysis.
+The exhaustive search analysis system is **FULLY OPERATIONAL** and ready for production use.
 All core functionality is complete and stable, with focus now on educational integration features and real-time analysis updates.